sav-valerio/trendchip_wifi_manager.py/README.md

 ...
 ```

-If you're on _systemd_, it's now time to install the systemd related files: you have to edit the unit files, in order to point to the correct script's path.
+If you're on _systemd_: you have to edit the unit files, in order to point to the correct script path:

 ```sh
 $ cd systemd